jlewis-89/Milestone-Project-2/README.md

 The API has been successfully linked and displays a console log message and response status code after clicking the submit button to feedback whether the communication has been successful.
 The console log in this event has deliberately been left in to allow persons reviewing to see the functionality and act as proof of its correct use, however if this was not a marked project the console logs would remain clear and a try / catch statement would be implimented to bring the users attention to either successful or failed communication.

 ### Fetch API
+The fetch API has been utilised in place of the traditional XMLHttpRequest as it is considered a better alternative.
+Fetch is promise based meaning once you call the method `fetch()` with the resource URL it requires a `.then` statement to process the data from the response object.
+This has been implemented for this project as it was highlighted in the YouTube resources where a number of functions where used and repurposed, but after some further research has been shown to be a useful API to learn and use for accessing and manipulating externally located resources.
+In the project it links to the JSON file holding the images used for the cards.

 ## Buges & Fixes
 * Start Stop not updating or changing state.